JHR1986/johnhenryroche-ms2-visitjapan/testing.md

 #### Returning Visitor Goals
 As a Returning Visitor, I want to request a brochure and email the Visit Japan team with any queries that I have about visiting Japan:
-- The contact form also offers the visitor to include any queries that they may have about their proposed trip to Japan which will be answered by the Visit Japan team.
+- The contact form also offers the visitor the opportunity to include any queries that they may have about their proposed trip to Japan which will be answered by the Visit Japan team.

 As a Returning Visitor, I want to be able to easily access the key information in respect of contacting the Japanese Embassy in Dublin and their opening hours and location (all contained within the footer):
 - The footer to each of the three pages lists the Japanese embassy’s address in Dublin, their opening hours and phone/email address, so that any subsequent queries can be addressed.